ADreadfulReality/Cat-Knight/README.md

 I've faced a **heavy** amount of challenges throught this project and had to create various different test scripts in order to get the result I desired.
 Even the game now is pretty terrible mechnism wise but least I tried my best.
 I think the most set back was trying to create multiple spites for me since I'm more used to doing these on development platforms rather than all in a single script.
 Another thing was trying to make the game more difficult and imlementing hearts for the different mobs in the process.
 I had a lot of things I really wanted to make in the game but I didn't feel motivated enough to go back to my game and add on after I completed my Game Design course.
 I also want to move on to other future projects, but I'll come back to Cat Knight eventually.

 ## What I Learned
+Throughout the challenge of creating _Cat Knight_, I think I've learned a lot more on scripting with HTML, CSS, and JavaScript; leaving my usual comfort zone of just scripting with just Lua.
+I've also discovered Phaser from this project, which I think is a very helpful tool for game developing.
+I'm proud of my results in the end, even if I wasn't able to finish it and the game was rather buggy, but the efforts I put into creating this game helped me grow myself as someone who wants to become a game developer.
 ## License
 This project is licensed under the [Creative Commons Attribution-NoDerivatives 4.0 International License](http://creativecommons.org/licenses/by-nd/4.0/) - see the [LICENSE](LICENSE) file for details.